Skip to main content

 Modeling Care Teams

 At the bottom of the hierarchy, you may have teams of providers that work closely together to provide care.
-We advising using the the CareTeam resource to model these provider teams.
+We advise using the the CareTeam resource to model these provider teams.

 The CareTeam resource enables you to easily specify members of a team through the participant field and assign roles within the team.
 The US Core guidelines recommend that CareTeam.participant.role be selected from the Care Team Member Function ValueSet, which is a subset of the SNOMED CT code system.